sasha-ajin/rent-car-assignment-reactjs/docs/task.md

 Application source code

 You must submit a link with your deliverables.
 The link can be either for source control hosting (GitHub, GitLab, Bitbucket, etc.) or cloud storage (Google Drive, OneDrive, pCloud, etc.).
-Send/upload only the source code, without node_modules to one of the listed providers above and mail me the shareable link to todor.ivanov@uni-plovdiv.bg before the end of week 9 (04 th of June).
-If you have any additional questions – ping me on email/Facebook/Google.